BetterMuSeek

 Design: Fancy wood marquetry, rosette, and top

-The Leadbelly guitar can be heard in many popular music that people love and remember now.
+The Leadbelly guitar can be heard in popular music that people love and remember now.
 For example, “Midnight Special,” “Black Betty”, and “Goodnight Irene.”
 It’s not just about the songs but also about the artist who played them.
 His music remains a significant influence on rock and roll.

 Body of Stella Auditorium

 Lead Belly’s 12-string acoustic guitar is a Stella Auditorium.
-It has the signature smaller body with two types of body shapes: dreadnought and auditorium.
+It has the signature smaller body with two body shapes: dreadnought and auditorium.
 The sides and neck of this guitar are made of mahogany, and the top is of Sitka Spruce.

 Top wood